solana-program/program-metadata/README.md

 ### How the data is formatted and saved

-By default the metadata is compressed and encoded in `utf8` and saved on chain in an account.
+By default the metadata is `zlib` compressed and encoded in `utf8` and saved on chain in an account.
 To save space you can also point the metadata in the account to a URL using the `--url` flag or to another account using the `--account <address>` flag.
 When using the `--account` flag you can also specify the offset in the account where the data starts using the `--account-offset <number>` and `--account-length <number>` flags.

 Like this you can for example have multiple programs point to the same metadata account or you can save your IDL in your github repository and let the metadata account just point to it.

 - **Seeds:** The `<seed>` argument is a string like "idl" or "security".
 Use different seeds for different types of metadata.
-You can attach any data to programs as you like.
+You can attach any data to programs that you like.
 If you have a certain standard in mind please open a discussion on this repository.
 The program could for example also enable versioned IDLs or you could think of adding attestations to programs to make them more trustworthy.
-Something like an auditedBy metadata could be interesting as well.
+Something like an auditedBy metadata could be interesting for example.
 - **Canonical vs. Non-Canonical:** By default, the upgrade authority creates canonical metadata.
 Use `--non-canonical <pubkey>` to create third-party metadata accounts.
 This could for example be useful for already frozen programs which do not have access to their upgrade authority anymore.
 - **File Types:** The CLI auto-detects JSON, YAML, or TOML.
 - **Compression:** By default all metadata is compressed in the `zlib` format to save on chain space.
 You can override this by using the `--compression` flag and change it to `none` or `gzip`.